yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/authentication/oidc-authentication-aad.md

 - In YugabyteDB Anywhere, create YBA users.

-  Create a user in YugabyteDB Anywhere for each user who wishes to sign on to YBA to obtain their JWT.
+  Create a user in YugabyteDB Anywhere for each user who wishes to sign in to YBA to obtain their JWT.

-  To view their JWT, YBA users can sign on to YugabyteDB Anywhere, click the **User** icon at the top right, select **User Profile**, and click **Fetch OIDC Token**.
+  To view their JWT, YBA users can sign in to YugabyteDB Anywhere, click the **User** icon at the top right, select **User Profile**, and click **Fetch OIDC Token**.

-  This is not required if you enabled the **Display JWT token on login** option in the YBA OIDC configuration, as any database user can copy the JWT from the YBA landing page without signing on to YBA.
+  This is not required if you enabled the **Display JWT token on login** option in the YBA OIDC configuration, as any database user can copy the JWT from the YBA landing page without signing in to YBA.

   For information on how to add YBA users, see [Create, modify, and delete users](../../../security/authorization-platform/#create-modify-and-delete-users).